renandantasp/Kodama/README.md

   - [x] The home page will include a view for notificaions
   - [x] The home page will include a view for his following users
   - [x] The home page will include a view for his followers
-  - [-] The home page will include a view for essays
+  - [x] The home page will include a view for essays
   - [-] The home page will include a view for lists games

 The checked requirements are already in production.
 Some of those requirements we'll discuss below.